aw1875/puppeteer-hcaptcha/README.md

 ## hCaptcha solver for puppeteer

-A library to solve hcaptcha challenges that are automated within puppeteer
+A library to solve hcaptcha challenges that are automated within puppeteer.
+Automatically sets response values where they should be so the only thing left for you is submitting the page!

 ## Install